isabella232/scope-services/tutorial-console-logger.rst

 .. topic:: Sidenote

-  If you open or close a tab in the host you will see errors in the error console of the client like:
+  If you open or close a tab in the host you will see the following errors in the error console of the client:

   ::